zonemaster/zonemaster/docs/public/specifications/test-zones/Delegation-TP/delegation03.md

 * Zone: referral-size-ok-1.delegation03.xa.

 ### REFERRAL-SIZE-OK-2
-Referral is large, but not too large. name servers are in-bailiwick.
+Referral is large, but not too large.
+The name servers are in-bailiwick.

 * Zone: referral-size-ok-2.delegation03.xa.
   * ns1 is "ns1.ipv4-large-but-not-too-large.referral-size-ok-2.delegation03.xa".